open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-faq.md

 + There is no official deadline, so work on your own time.
 However, please note that most people who continued into the internship program completed the steps within 7-8 days.

+#### Q10: How can I keep track of 10 steps vetting progress??

++ You can keep track of your progress using the [Tracking Progress](https://open-learning-exchange.github.io/#!./pages/vi/vi-track-progress.md) link.

 ### Technical Questions